Online Marketplaces are an International Product Safety Challenge

 This industry has skills that should be recognised and those professionals need recognition for the skills they have, but also to reassure consumers in recognising an independently assessed standard.

 All EEESafe Registrants, after the new soft launch, are required to check for Product Recalls during a repair, and we will be able to identify that, as well as prevent Recalls being sold online, through our Community Platform.
 A free alerts service for existing Registered Appliances with us, will also be available.

 Items are not necessarily safe just because a Council is involved in a project, a Repair Cafe Volunteer has said it or even if has been PAT Tested.
 Products when first placed on the market, have a Safety Conformance Certificate, therefore any change to parts (cosmetic or electrical) could mean it’s no longer safe to use.
-We’ve already highlighted why it’s important to recognise competence in our previous article. but as we support use of the Manufacturers actual spares (including recycled) we feel it’s important to keep the product as it was originally.
+We’ve already highlighted why it’s important to recognise competence in our How Do We Know They Know article but as we support use of the Manufacturers actual spares (including recycled) we feel it’s important to keep the product as it was originally.
 It’s vital to support Manufacturers in this area as well, to protect their IP and procure support for access to technical information, where they can recognise independent repairers and trace product use to end of life, if we are going to build a secure and safe circular economy.

 We hope you find this article insightful.
 We gathered responses in a short consumer survey recently, relating to product safety issues.
 90% of those surveyed, said they had safety concerns on buying used items.
 89% said they would use a Registered/Certified Repairer with independently assess competence, and approximately the same figure, would prefer to see the repair history.
 Our data was submitted to the UK Gov Consultation on Product Safety and Waste Prevention.